Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 7. Lac Bénit – Mont-Saxonnex

 Little known to visitors, Lac Bénit rests peacefully at the foot of the Bargy massif.
-Over five kilometers, the gradual ascent reveals intact nature, where tranquility reigns supreme.
-Accessible from spring, this preserved site appeals to families and beginners, far from the hustle and bustle of nearby major sites.
+Over five kilometers, the gradual climb reveals untouched nature, where tranquility reigns supreme.
+Accessible from spring, this preserved site appeals to families and beginners, far from the bustle of nearby major sites.

-The plus: A little-known haven of peace, ideal for mountain hiking beginners.
+The plus: A little-known haven of peace, ideal for mountain hiking initiation.

 Difficulty: Easy